 Include, but are not limited to:

-Ingredients in Depth:
+Ingredients in Depth

-- Curcumin is a potent lipid soluble antioxidant that can neutralize free radicals due to its chemical structure containing lots of reactive oxygen species (ROS).
+A potent lipid soluble antioxidant that can neutralize free radicals due to its chemical structure containing lots of reactive oxygen species (ROS).

-- Reservatol is a type of natural phenol that can be derived from grape skins, blueberries, raspberries, mulberries, or peanuts.
+A type of natural phenol that can be derived from grape skins, blueberries, raspberries, mulberries, or peanuts.
 Numerous studies have demonstrated that resveratrol possesses a very high antioxidant potential as a natural food ingredient.

-- Ginger Root contains a very high level (3.85 mmol/100 g) of total antioxidants, surpassed only by pomegranate and some types of berries.
+Contains a very high level (3.85 mmol/100 g) of total antioxidants, surpassed only by pomegranate and some types of berries.